jgonggrijp/rich-typed-pointers/Readme.md

 Under normal usage, cyclic ownership is impossible so it cannot lead to memory leaks.
 Cyclic referencing through `weak_ptr`s is possible but unproblematic.

 Cyclic ownership using `data_ptr` and `move` is possible with some effort, but cannot happen by accident.
-The datastructure designer is forced to consider what owns what, and naieve mistakes that would lead to cyclic ownership when using `std::shared_ptr` will not compile when using rich typed pointers.
+The data structure designer is forced to consider what owns what, and naive mistakes that would lead to cyclic ownership when using `std::shared_ptr` will not compile when using rich typed pointers.
 When cyclic ownership is created by design, it can also be undone.
 Cyclic ownership by design is illustrated in `example/linked_ring.cpp`.

 Note that rich typed pointers can never be part of multiple ownership cycles at the same time.
 This is a true impossibility because at any time exactly one pointer will own a given object.